Chinese investors recover losses from shadow banking default

-The repayment appears to mark the end of a saga that began when investors in the product, which was distributed through a Shanghai branch of Hua Xia Bank Ltd (600015.SS), protested in front of the branch in early December after learning that their investment wouldn't pay off as planned.
+The repayment appears to mark the end of a saga that began when investors in the product, which was distributed through a Shanghai branch of Hua Xia Bank Ltd, protested in front of the branch in early December after learning that their investment wouldn't pay off as planned.

 Sales of lightly-regulated wealth management products (WMPs) have boomed in recent years as retail investors hunt for higher-yielding alternatives to traditional bank deposits, whose interest rates are still subject to administrative caps.